 Search For A Disorder

 Eyelashes are described as ‘long’, and the eyebrows are bushy.
 The majority of individuals have poor vision secondary to severe receptor dysfunction.
 Night blindness and severe photophobia are features in some cases.
-Both retinal and choroidal atrophy have been reported and most patients have a progressive and extensive pigmentary retinopathy.
+Both retinal and choroidal atrophy have been diagnosed in the first 5 years of life and most patients have a progressive and extensive pigmentary retinopathy.

 Scalp alopecia and sparse body hair is common in spite of the trichomegaly of the eyebrows and eyelashes.
 Frontal bossing has been noted in some patients.
 Pituitary dysfunction is suggested by low growth hormone levels, features of hypogonadotropic hypogonadism, and possibly hypothyroidism.